 The moment in which Rocky forces a trailing hood to take his place inside the phone booth in the pharmacy to get killed was inspired by the death of New York gangster Vincent "Mad Dog" Coll.
 In the real incident, Coll was locked in a gang war with Dutch Schultz.
 During the war Coll hid in an apartment above a pharmacy and would only come out to go into the pharmacy and call his girlfriend from the phone booth.
 Schultz found out about this and when Coll went to make his routine phone call, two of Schultz's gunmen walked in and shot Coll to death.

-An architect by the name of Lewis Pilcher designed the death house - it went into service in the early 1920s.
-The building is still there at Sing Sing.
-On Google Earth, zoom in on the prison, and look at the southwest corner by the river.
-The building with two wings and a diamond-shaped structure in the middle is the infamous structure.
+Architect Lewis Pilcher designed the death house--it went into service in the early 1920s.
+The building is still at Sing Sing Penitentiary.
+On Google Earth, zoom in on the prison and look at the southwest corner by the river.
+The building with two wings and a diamond-shaped structure in the middle is the infamous "death house".

 The story was written by Rowland Brown as a project for James Cagney at Grand National Pictures, the independent studio Cagney had signed with in 1936 after winning a breach-of-contract suit against Warner Bros.
 The original plan had been for Brown to write the full script and direct the film, but when Warners won back Cagney's contract on appeal they bought Brown's story for Cagney but assigned John Wexley and Warren Duff to do the screenplay and Michael Curtiz to direct.

 When James Cagney was offered the film, his agent was convinced that he would never agree to play the role of an "abject coward" being dragged to his execution.
 Cagney, however, was enthusiastic about the chance to play Rocky.
 He saw it as an opportunity to prove that he had a broad acting range that extended beyond "tough guy" roles.